nsnam/ns-3-dev-git/doc/manual/source/enable-modules.rst

 Only the core module will be enabled now if you try these commands: ::

-  $ ./waf clean
+  $ ./ns3 clean
-  $ ./waf configure
+  $ ./ns3 configure
-  $ ./waf build
+  $ ./ns3 build
-  $ cd build/debug/
+  $ cd build/lib/
   $ ls

 and the following libraries should be present:

 .. sourcecode:: text

-  bindings  libns3-core.so       ns3      scratch  utils
+  libns3-core.so
-  examples  libns3-core-test.so  samples  src
+  libns3-core-test.so

-Note the ``./waf clean`` step is done here only to make it more obvious which module libraries were built.
-You don't have to do ``./waf clean`` in order to enable subsets of modules.
+Note the ``./ns3 clean`` step is done here only to make it more obvious which module libraries were built.
+You don't have to do ``./ns3 clean`` in order to enable subsets of modules.

 Running test.py will cause only those tests that depend on module core to be run: